datkt/uv/README.md

 This package binds libuvs entire API and provides an [interop](https://github.com/JetBrains/kotlin-native/blob/master/INTEROP.md) API for Kotlin and can be imported from the `uv` package.
-For

 ## Building